-“Give me liberty, or give me death!” – American patriot Patrick Henry
+“Give me liberty, or give me death!” – American Patriot Patrick Henry

 “We must all hang together, or, assuredly, we shall all hang separately.”
 Benjamin Franklin at the signing of the Declaration of Independence, July 4, 1776

-“Nation building” is one of those words thrown around pretty freely in the Conscious community.
+“Nation building” is one of those words thrown around pretty freely in the Black community.
 But the fact is that we are standing on somebody else’s property and talking about “building” something on it.
 Just like the original founding fathers of this country did when they decided to tear it away from Britain.

 I did a little research and found out what happened to the 56 men who signed the Declaration of Independence.
 Even though they were successful and are recognized as heroes today, their endings were not the kinds of endings you would expect.
 Think about whether or not you are ready to risk “nation building” if the following fates were waiting for you whether you are successful or not:

 - Five signers were captured by the British as traitors, and tortured before they died.
 Twelve had their homes ransacked and burned.
 Two lost their sons serving in the Revolutionary Army; another had two sons captured.
 Nine of the 56 fought and died from wounds or hardships of the Revolutionary War.

 - Carter Braxton of Virginia, a wealthy planter and trader, saw his ships swept from the seas by the British Navy.
 He sold his home and properties to pay his debts and died in rags.

 Thomas McKeam was so hounded by the British that he was forced to move his family almost constantly.
 He served in the Congress without pay, and his family was kept in hiding.
 His possessions were taken from him, and poverty was his reward.

 - Vandals or soldiers looted the properties of Dillery, Hall, Clymer, Walton, Gwinnett, Heyward, Ruttledge, and Middleton.